ashikali/Java-smslib-and-Rails-Integration/README.md

 Compile and Run SMSserver :
 --------------------------

-     --> As of now , we have installed all dependencies for  SMSServer .
+     i) As of now , we have installed all dependencies for SMSServer .
 Let us play with SMSServer right now .

 	        sts:/usr/src/smslib_source/jsmpp-2.1.0# cd ../smslib
 		sts:/usr/src/smslib_source/smslib# ant